drawbu/dotfiles/README.md

 example.

 I use it also with the flakes feature, which allows me to have only the needed packages install when working on a project.
-For example, when I enter a C project in my terminal, `cmake`, `gcc12` and `criterion` get installed, and when I leave the project, they get uninstalled, all that in a few seconds.

 If you prefer a traditional package manager, you can still use the [brew](#homebrew) package manager on macOS, or `yay` on Arch.